Where is the Mountain School?

 The Mountain School will help you get to know yourself better—your gifts, interests, and passions—so that you understand which colleges you want to apply to.
 The program can also help distinguish you from other college applicants.
 In the fall, an experienced college counselor talks with students as a group and with seniors individually.
 In the spring, a team of experienced college counselors consults individually with students.

-The seven colleges most frequently attended by Mountain School graduates in the last seven years are Middlebury College, Brown University, Yale University, Dartmouth College, Bowdoin College, Oberlin College and Williams College.
+The colleges most frequently attended by Mountain School graduates in the last seven years are Brown, Yale, Middlebury, Dartmouth, Bowdoin, Oberlin, and Colorado College.

 What courses are offered?